deviantfero/wpgtk/README.md

 <img align="left" src="https://i.imgur.com/ApSuntN.gif" width="450px"/>

-`wpgtk` uses [pywal](https://github.com/dylanaraps/pywal) as its colorscheme generator, but builds upon it with a graphic user interface and other features such as the ability to edit the color-schemes generated and save them with their respective wallpapers, having light and dark themes for dynamic icons, hackable and fast GTK+ theme made specifically for `wpgtk`, custom keywords and values to replace in templates and auto color-scheme sorting to achieve more readable pallets.
+`wpgtk` uses [pywal](https://github.com/dylanaraps/pywal) as its colorscheme generator, but builds upon it with a graphic user interface and other features such as the ability to edit the color-schemes generated and save them with their respective wallpapers, having light and dark themes for dynamic icons, hackable and fast GTK+ theme made specifically for `wpgtk`, custom keywords and values to replace in templates and auto color-scheme sorting to achieve more readable palettes.

 In short, `wpgtk` is a color-scheme manager with a template system which lets you create templates from any text file and will replace keywords on it when you change your theme, delivering high customizing power.